Jasmine Clarke

 My Background

-I am a graduate of Wheaton College MA, where she studied art history and education, and a Fulbright ETA India alumna.
+I am a graduate of Wheaton College MA, where I studied art history and education, and a Fulbright English Teaching Assistant alumna.

 Collection Items that Resonate with Me: